Originally published on Culture Tourist on 11 February 2022 / Updated on 13 February 2026

 10/ Gustav Klimt: The Kiss

-Klimt’s famous painting was created sometime in 1907 or 1908.
-He painted a couple standing at the edge of a meadow filled with flowers in front of the golden background.
+No list of love in art is complete without Klimt’s “Golden Period” masterpiece.
+Painted around 1907, it shows a couple standing at the edge of a meadow filled with flowers in front of the golden background.
 The couple is kissing, which was something quite common in Klimt’s work with his focus on love and intimacy.
 Besides that, the flatness and usage of ornaments make this painting so unique.
 The man’s robe is covered with geometric ornaments, while the woman’s dress is filled with circular forms.
 The flower meadow feels more like a texture made of floral arrangements than a part of nature.

 ⤷ Read more: Gustav Klimt – The Kiss